Restaurant Menu Ideas: 8 Benefits to Serving Smaller Portion Sizes

 Small-plate concepts remove the “pain” of paying

 Want to take it a step further?
-Consider removing currency signs.
-A study by the School of Hotel Administration found that removing currency symbols significantly increases how much people spend at a restaurant.
+Consider removing currency signs from your menu.
+A study out of Cornell University found that removing currency symbols significantly increases how much people spend at a restaurant.
+On average, menus without currency signs yielded an average of $5.55 more in check value than menus that used currency signs.

 That’s just the tip of the iceberg when it comes to menu engineering.
 For more tricks on how to optimize your menu to encourage customers to spend more, read our ultimate guide to menu design.